Vargas era: Third Brazilian Republic (Estado Novo)

 Vargas' four-year term as president under the 1934 Constitution was due to expire in 1938, and he was barred from re-election.
-He made a national 10 November 1937 radio address denouncing the Cohen Plan, which allegedly documented a communist plot to overthrow the government.
+He made a national radio address on 10 November 1937 denouncing the Cohen Plan, which allegedly documented a communist plot to overthrow the government.
 The Cohen Plan was forged by the government to create a favourable atmosphere for Vargas to stay in power, perpetuating his rule and giving him dictatorial powers.

 The communists had attempted to take over the government in a botched November 1935 coup attempt.
 After the failed uprising, the National Congress had given greater powers to Vargas and approved the creation of a National Security Tribunal in a statute adopted on 11 September 1936.

-In his of 10 November 1937 radio address, Vargas invoked the alleged communist threat, decreed a state of emergency, dissolved the legislature and announced the adoption by presidential fiat of a new, authoritarian constitution that placed all governing power in his hands.
+In his 10 November 1937 radio address, Vargas invoked the alleged communist threat, decreed a state of emergency, dissolved the legislature and announced the adoption by presidential fiat of a new, authoritarian constitution that placed all governing power in his hands.
 The 1934 constitution was abolished, and Vargas proclaimed an estado novo.

 The powers of the National Security Tribunal were streamlined in the Third Brazilian Republic, and it focused on prosecuting political dissenters.
 Police powers were enhanced with the establishment of the Department of Political and Social Order (Departamento de Ordem Política e Social, or (DOPS), a political police and secret service.
-When it was created in 1936, the National Security Tribunal was supposed to be a temporary court; defendants could appeal its judgements to the Superior Military Court (Superior Tribunal Militar), Brazil's court of appeals for the armed forces, which was subordinate to the nation's supreme court.
+When it was created in 1936, the National Security Tribunal was supposed to be a temporary court; defendants could appeal its judgements to the Superior Military Court, Brazil's highest court for the armed forces, which was subordinate to the nation's supreme court.
 Communists and others accused of plotting coups were judged by the military court-martial system (with the National Security Tribunal the trial court for those cases), rather than by ordinary courts.
 The National Security Tribunal became a permanent court in the Estado Novo, autonomous from the rest of the court system.
 It gained authority to adjudicate cases involving communist conspirators and other coup plotters, and tried anyone accused of subverting or endangering the Estado Novo regime.
 Extrajudicial punishments were imposed by the police, especially the DOPS.

 The 1937 constitution provided for elections to a new congress and a referendum confirming Vargas' actions.
 Neither was held, ostensibly due to the dangerous international situation.
 Under a transitional article of the constitution pending new elections, the president assumed legislative and executive powers; Vargas ruled for eight years under what amounted to martial law.
 According to the 1937 constitution, Vargas should have remained President for only six more years (until November 1943); he remained in power until he was overthrown in 1945.
 The Estado Novo dictatorship curtailed the autonomy of the judicial branch and the Brazilian states governed by federal interventors, who had legislative and executive powers (supposedly temporarily).